OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 The deployment journal on the Tentacle is the source of truth for what Octopus will know has been deployed to the Tentacle but more importantly what still exists on the Tentacle.

 If the deployment journal is deleted, on the next deployment, it will be created and contain one record.
 But you might have many more deployments than that on the server.
-If the release is not in the DeploymentJournal.xml it will not be deleted with the execution of the retention policy.Â Any deployments not in the deployment journal will need to be manually deleted.
+If the release is not in the DeploymentJournal.xml it will not be deleted with the execution of the retention policy.
+Any deployments not in the deployment journal will need to be manually deleted.

-You can find your deployment journal in:Â C:\Octopus\<machine name>\DeploymentJournal.xml
-C:\Octopus is for default installations, and the registered Tentacle machine name is the name of the folder.
+You can find your deployment journal in: C:\Octopus\<machine name>\DeploymentJournal.xml C:\Octopus is for default installations, and the registered Tentacle machine name is the name of the folder.
 In our sample case it is DWebApp01.
 If you have more than 1 Tentacle instance on the machine they will have their own deployment journal files.